Detecting Insurance Application Fraud in the Digital World

 Smoker’s amnesia — A tongue-in-cheek way to say tobacco usage non-disclosure as a form of insurance application fraud.
 Research from Verisk reveals that 13.7% of the United States’ adult population are addicted to tobacco products, but up to an estimated 47% of life insurance applicants won’t tell the truth on an application.
-Smoker’s amnesia costs insurers $3.4 billion in estimated total premium loss per year due.
-Over the next three years, that number is expected to total near 10 billion.
+Smoker’s amnesia costs insurers $3.4 billion in estimated total premium loss per year.

 Omitting pre-existing conditions.
 Another form of soft fraud, omitting pre-existing conditions, is as straightforward as it sounds.
-Common examples of these shielded conditions are HIV, high cholesterol, heart disease, and/or obesity.
-Applicants lie about these pre-existing conditions for fear of not receiving coverage or getting a lower premium agreement than their condition would warrant.
-Exact numbers aren’t conclusive when it comes to the exact form of fraud, but we can agree that lower premiums covering higher-risk customers result in millions of dollars lost.
+Common examples of these hidden conditions are HIV, high cholesterol, heart disease, and/or obesity.
+Applicants lie about these pre-existing conditions for fear of not receiving coverage or getting a higher premium agreement than their condition would warrant.

 Incorrect income reporting.
 This often looks one of two ways.
 First — individual applicants will forge lower pay stubs or withhold proof of other income for lower sliding scale premiums.
-Or, less commonly, this is when employers misrepresent their payroll pay lower premiums regarding workers’ compensation.
+Or, less commonly, employers misrepresent their payroll to pay lower premiums regarding workers’ compensation.